 Theory and comprehensive practical skills evaluations will be graded on a scale from 0 to 100%.
-To make satisfactory progress, a student must maintain a minimum overall grade point average of 75% (based on cumulated theory & comprehensive practical skills evaluations).
+To be making satisfactory progress, a student must maintain a minimum overall grade point average of 75% (Based on cumulated theory & comprehensive practical skills evaluations).